abhat09/abhat09/README.md

 ---

 🔍 **What I’m Looking For:**
-I’m actively exploring **Summer 2025 internship** opportunities for data science roles where I can apply my skills and gain hands-on experience in solving real-world problems with data. 🚀
+I’m actively exploring Summer 2025 internship opportunities in data science to apply my skills and gain hands-on experience solving real-world problems with data.
+In the Summer of 2024, I interned as a Software Engineer at Material Bank, where I helped develop a graph-based database to provide insights into customer and project preferences for the business and marketing teams.
+I’m eager to further my skills in data science and apply them to solve business problems through a subsequent internship this summer! 🚀

 ---